fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 ## Tuples
 - How is tuple created?
-- How to create tuple with one element?
+- How to create a tuple with one element?
 - What is tuple packing and unpacking?
 - How can we iterate over a tuple?
 - What is the difference between list and tuple?